 In 2001, the Milwaukee Brewers, the state's only major league baseball team, began playing in American Family Field in Milwaukee.

-In 2003, DUI offenses in Wisconsin were lowered to a BAC of 0.08 as a result of federal government pressure.
+In 2003, DUI offenses in Wisconsin were lowered to a BAC of 0.08 due to federal government pressure.

-In 2004, Whistling Straits golf club hosted the PGA Championship.
+In 2004, Sheboygan's Whistling Straits golf club hosted the PGA Championship.

-Until January 1, 2008, Wisconsin's estate tax was decoupled from federal estate tax laws, and the state imposed its own estate tax on certain large estates.
+Until January 1, 2008, Wisconsin's estate tax was decoupled from the federal estate tax laws; therefore the state imposed its own estate tax on certain large estates.

-In 2008, Wisconsin's economic output from manufacturing was $48.9 billion, making it the tenth largest among states in manufacturing gross domestic product.
+In 2008, Wisconsin's economic output from manufacturing was $48.9 billion, ranking tenth among states in manufacturing gross domestic product.

 In 2008, the Wisconsin Department of Natural Resources projected the pre-hunt deer population to be between 1.5 and 1.7 million.